cytoscape/cytoscape.js/documentation/md/core/init.md

 **`textureOnViewport`** : When set to `true`, the renderer uses a texture (if supported) during panning and zooming instead of drawing the elements, making large graphs more responsive.

 **`wheelSensitivity`** : Changes the scroll wheel sensitivity when zooming.
-A value between 0 and 1 reduces the sensitivity (zooms slower), a value greater than 1 does the oposite.
+This is a multiplicative modifier.
+So, a value between 0 and 1 reduces the sensitivity (zooms slower), and a value greater than 1 increases the sensitivity (zooms faster).

 **`renderer`** : A plain object containing options for the renderer to be used.
 The `options.renderer.name` field specifies which renderer is used.
 You need not specify anything for the `renderer` option, unless you want to specify one of the rendering options below: